 First of all, feedback that a message has successfully reached its destination, so-called echoes, is a PSYC feature.
 The Jabber gateway generates an echo as soon as it successfully delivered a message to the recipient Jabber server, which isn't exactly the same thing, but an acceptable approximation.

 Jabber echoes should therefore actually appear quicker than PSYC echoes.
 They sometimes however don't, because most Jabber servers shutdown inactive network links after a short period.
 They are considered a cause for load rather than a chance for quick delivery - which is an architectural problem.
 By consequence after that short period a new connection has to be established between the servers.
 Using the XMPP protocol this means opening two TCP connections involving two TCP handshake processes plus the XMPP dialback handshakes.
 This totals in a typical delay of several seconds.
-It takes less if authentication based on TLS certificates is used instead of so-called dial-back.

 This still is no cause for concern.
 Only when no echoes appear at all, you should presume that your message has not successfully reached the destination, as is the case with PSYC messages, too.
 Normally you will receive a detailed error notice as soon as your server gives up on delivery of your message, but this may take a while as psyced keeps a queue of outgoing messages and tries to recover the communication link a couple of times before returning the queue to its respective senders.